DF-LLaVA: Unlocking MLLMs for Synthetic Image Detection via Knowledge Injection and Conflict-Driven Self-Reflection: Experiments

 \subsection{Experiment Setting}

 \textbf{Dataset.} We train the LLaVA on the entire FakeClue \cite{DBLP:journals/corr/abs-2503-14905} train set, with 10\% of the data split off as a validation set for the binary classifier.
-We then extensively evaluate our method on three commonly used benchmarks for synthetic image detection: FakeClue, LOKI \cite{ye-2025}, and DMImage \cite{C10}. \textbf{FakeClue} covers 7 different categories of images.
-It is organized as image-caption pairs for both the image and its artifact explanation in natural language. \textbf{LOKI} is a recently proposed benchmark for evaluating MLLMs in general synthetic detection tasks, encompassing not only real-vs-fake classification but also human-annotated fine-grained artifacts. \textbf{DMimage} is a large-scale dataset designed to evaluate models in detecting synthetic images generated by diffusion models.
+We then extensively evaluate our method on three commonly used benchmarks for synthetic image detection: FakeClue, LOKI \cite{ye-2025}, and DMImage \cite{C10}. \textbf{FakeClue} covers 7 different categories of images. , with over 100k image samples.
+It is organized as image-caption pairs for both the image and its artifact explanation in natural language.
+The test set contains 5k samples covering various image types. \textbf{LOKI} is a recently proposed benchmark for evaluating MLLMs in general synthetic detection tasks.
+Beyond just distinguishing real from fake, it also includes human manually annotated fine-grained image artifacts. \textbf{DMimage} is a large-scale dataset designed to evaluate models in detecting synthetic images generated by diffusion models.

+\textbf{ComparedBaselines.} For tasks requiring both synthetic detection and artifact explanation(e.g., FakeClue, LOKI), we compare against a range of general-purpose MLLMs, including closed-source models such as GPT-4 and open-source counterparts like Qwen2-VL, InternVL2, and DeepSeek-VL2.
+For pure synthetic data detection, we further compared with recent advanced expert methods.
+Additionally, we introduce LLaVA-LoRA and LLaVA-FullFT as fine-tuning baselines to assess the effectiveness of parameter-efficient and full fine-tuning strategies, respectively.

 \textbf{EvaluationMetrics.} The evaluation metrics are categorized into two tasks: detection and artifact explanation.
-Classification accuracy is evaluated with accuracy (Acc) and F1 scores, while artifact explanation accuracy is measured using CSS and ROUGE\_L.
+Detection accuracy is evaluated with accuracy (Acc) and F1 scores, while artifact explanation accuracy is measured using CSS and ROUGE\_L.

 \textbf{Implementation Details.} We conduct experiments on LLaVA-1.5 7B\cite{llava} and perform full fine-tuning on the LLM and V/L projector.
-We train our models on four A6000 48G GPUs with a batch size of 8.
-Regarding hyperparameter settings, we adhere to most settings of LLaVA, except for using a maximum learning rate of 1e-4 and training for 2 epoch.
-For binary-classifier, we follow the setting of UnivFD\cite{ojha-2023} during training, and employ the [CLS] feature from the same layer as the patch features fed into LLaVA’s V/L projector.
+We train our models and baseline method LLaVA-LoRA, LLaVA-FullFT on four A6000 48G GPUs with a batch size of 32.
+Regarding hyperparameter settings, we adhere to most settings of LLaVA, except for using a maximum learning rate of 1e-4 and training for 2 epochs.
+For auxiliary binary classifier, we employ the [CLS] feature from the same layer as the patch features fed into LLaVA’s V/L projector.
+And we set the classifier’s decision threshold to 0.58 consistently across all three benchmarks.
+Detailed training configurations will be provided in the accompanying code repository.